fairinternal/ELF/atari/README.md

 Compilation
 ===================
-First, install Arcade Learning Environment ([ALE](https://github.com/mgbellemare/Arcade-Learning-Environment)).
+First, compile ALE in ALE folder (`submodule update` if necessary).

+Install tbb with `yum install tbb-devel`.

 Then `mkdir build && cd build && cmake .. && make`.
 This should build a dynamic libraries under `ELF/atari/`.